vitruv-tools/Vitruv/README.md

 ## Project Development

-Vitruv is short for Vitruvius (VIew-cenTRic engineering Using a VIrtual Underlying Single model) and is developed at the Chair for Software Design and Quality (SDQ) at the Karlsruhe Institute of Technology (KIT): http://sdq.ipd.kit.edu/
+Vitruv aka Vitruvius (VIew-cenTRic engineering Using a VIrtual Underlying Single model) and is developed at the Chair for Software Design and Quality (SDQ) at the Karlsruhe Institute of Technology (KIT): http://sdq.ipd.kit.edu/

 The project page can be found at: https://sdqweb.ipd.kit.edu/wiki/Vitruvius